xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Next we have the petit bourgeoisie, who are the equivalent of the old society are small and middle-class agricultural land owners.\
-And finally we have the rest, and what in British classification of early [19th century]{.ul} are called work mechanics and paupers are here put together at the end of [19th century]{.ul} in a category called the proletariat which also has a traditional part: the workers and men of agriculture.
+And finally we have the rest, and what in British classification of early 19th century are called work mechanics and paupers are here put together at the end of 19th century in a category called the proletariat which also has a traditional part: the workers and men of agriculture.